 According to a study published by McKinsey in 2017, AI will boost growth and transform the way businesses are done.

 Frontier Economics also reports that AI amplifies content discoverability, safeguards intellectual properties, and helps in market predictions.

 AI has been developing at a remarkable speed in recent years, affecting various industries.
 The publishing industry is no exception.

 With the advent of AI technologies, major publishers have incorporated AI into various publishing aspects.
-AI integration has improved their workflows, facilitated content curation, analyzed market data, streamlined promotion effort, and optimized costs.
+AI integration has improved their workflows, facilitated content curation, analyzed market data, streamlined promotion efforts, and optimized costs.

 In this article, I will discuss 27 fascinating ways AI is being used in the publishing industry.

 Several ways have been quite mainstream in some of the largest publishers in the world due to their financial muscle.